Teaching Schools in Memphis, TN with Degree and Training Info

 A master's degree program is available for students who have already earned a bachelor's degree, but have not yet acquired a teaching license.
 The MAT program offers licensure preparation for aspiring teachers at the elementary, middle grades and secondary grades levels, along with a pre-K through grade 12 foreign language preparation program.
 Total credit hours required to earn the master's degree range from 36-40 hours.

-Reading Specialist Endorsement Program
+Reading Specialist Licensure Program

-This endorsement program is designed for professionals who already have a teaching license and are either seeking or have earned a graduate degree in the education field.
+This licensure program is designed for professionals who already have a teaching license and are either seeking or have earned a graduate degree in the education field.
 Individuals in this program complete 18 credit hours in graduate-level classes related to literacy.
 Once this degree program has been completed, participants must pass the Praxis Reading Specialist test to be eligible for licensure.

 LeMoyne-Owen College has a long tradition of training teachers.
 One of its parent institutions, LeMoyne College, was created in 1871 after a philanthropist donated money to create a school for prospective teachers.
 Students at this college prepare for teaching licensure by completing an education curriculum in tandem with a bachelor's degree program in the academic field in which they wish to teach.